 7 Best Buy Now Pay Later Apps

-Here are the top 7 best buy now pay later apps you can use today:
+Here are the top buy now pay later apps you can start using today:

 Afterpay is one of the biggest names in BNPL, and there’s plenty to like about what it has to offer.
 The company is based in Australia, where BNPL has more of an established presence than it does so far in the US.
 The app is making some serious headway stateside.

 With more than 100,000 partner merchants, Afterpay is one of the most widespread options for BNPL.
 To get started, head to the website or download the mobile app and set up your free account.
 You’ll get an instant approval notification and a spending limit when you enroll, and there’s no hard or soft credit check required.

 When you’re ready to make a purchase, select Afterpay as your payment option at checkout.
 The app breaks your total down into four payments, which are automatically charged to your debit or credit card every two weeks for six weeks after the time of purchase.